Keyfactor/.github/profile/README.md

 <!-- <img src="wearekeyfactor_cover.jpg"/>-->

 #### _Delivering identity-first security for every device, workload, and thing.
 Because when you establish digital trust, great things happen._
-Learn more on [keyfactor.com](https://www.keyfactor.com/).
+---
 For help to easily browse through our Git repositories, see below.
+If you want to learn more about Keyfactor, visit [keyfactor.com](https://www.keyfactor.com/).

 ---
 ### Open-source editions of EJBCA and SignServer